-- 1. Applicants with a minimum cumulative undergraduate GPA of 3.0 may be automatically admitted without additional requirements. - 2.
-Applicants with less than a 3.0 undergraduate GPA must: - a) Submit a resume and a list of three references from professors and/or employers familiar with the applicant's academic or professional work. - b) Submit a personal statement/essay.
+- 1. Applicants with a minimum cumulative undergraduate GPA of 3.0 may be automatically admitted without additional requirements other than an official transcript with a conferred bachelor's degree. - 2.
+Applicants with less than a 3.0 undergraduate GPA must: - Submit a list of three references from professors and/or employers familiar with the applicant's academic or professional work. - b) Submit a personal statement/essay.